All Episodes

 Talk of a ceasefire.

-This is uh you know, Middle Eastern Affairs is a specialty, so we'll talk about that.
+This is, you know, Middle Eastern Affairs is a specialty.

-The Israeli defense forces launched a massive wave of strikes right across Lebanon.
+As the Israeli security cabinet met to discuss an agreement to end the fighting, the Israeli defense forces launched a massive wave of strikes right across Lebanon.

-With more than 10 dead and the dust still settling, Israel's prime minister Benjamin Netanyahu called in his cabinet to approve the ceasefire deal.
+With more than 10 dead and the dust still settling, Israel's Prime Minister, Benjamin Netanyahu, called in his cabinet to approve the ceasefire deal.

-And you know, obviously he did the speech, and here's a speech right here.
+And here's a speech right here.

-It's translated here in to English.
+It's translated here to English.

-In the South.
+In the south.

-You're being able to withstand everything, and I'm absolutely committed to your last thing, Grape Rex says you've been off the goop lately, single-handedly putting the hard R back on the menu.
+Graper X says, you've been off the goop lately, single-handedly putting the hard R back on the menu.

 Thanks for all you do, bro.

-I'm in uh comms with Exodia right now.
+I'm in comms with Exodia right now.

-Up to now, thanks to our the IDF and the security apparatus in Israel, we were able to achieve tremendous tremendous achievements in the seven fronts.
+Up to now, thanks to the IDF and the security apparatus in Israel.

 The whole world is amazed by it.